What is Child Benefit?

 Child Benefit is not taxable.

-Child Benefit will be extended to children aged 18 who are in full-time education from September 2024.
-The new age limit will not apply before September 2024.
+From 1 May 2024, Child Benefit will be extended to children aged 18 who are in full-time education or who have a disability.

 Rules for getting Child Benefit